katemml/brain-health/README.md

 have, hold, carry, dressed up, stand
 ```

+!
+Note, verbs like 'copyrighted' is not annotated as predicate.
+Only predicates that describe the mentions in the picture are annotated.
 ### 1.4 Xmod
 Xmod is the class of any other types of modifiers including adverbials.